-Charles Rennie Mackintosh, was a Scottish post impressionist artist that became one of the most exciting architects from the XX’s century and one of the world’s greatest designers.
+Charles Rennie Mackintosh was a Scottish post-impressionist artist that became one of the most exciting architects from the XX century and one of the world’s greatest designers.
 He was the fourth of 11 children, born in Glasgow on 7th July 1868.
-By the age of 16 he started to work at the Honeyman and Keppie architectural practice while attending evening classes at the Glasgow School of Arts, and by the age of 22 he won the Alexander Thomson Travelling Studentship for the study of ancient classic architecture.
+By the age of 16, he started to work at the Honeyman and Keppie architectural practice while attending evening classes at the Glasgow School of Arts, and by the age of 22, he won the Alexander Thomson Travelling Studentship for the study of ancient classic architecture.

-Upon his return home he met fellow artist Margaret MacDonald who became his wife in 1900, and the love for all his life.
-By that time he also had a professional identity strongly formed, assuming himself as an artist architect who questioned the traditional values.
-For Mackintosh, buildings – such as art – should provide a form of enlightenment, celebrate joy in nature, the grace of form and colour, matching functional with spiritual.
-It was absurd to see modern churches, theaters and banks made in imitation of Greek temples so he brought to life the ‘Glasgow Style’: Scottish traditions combined with several architectural styles and a hint of Japanese influence, which stunning results in buildings and interior design.
+Upon his return home, he met fellow artist Margaret MacDonald who became his wife in 1900 and the love for all his life.
+By that time he also had a professional identity strongly formed, assuming himself as an artist-architect who questioned the traditional values.
+For Mackintosh, buildings – such as art – should provide a form of enlightenment, celebrate the joy in nature, the grace of form and color, matching functional with spiritual.
+It was absurd to see modern churches, theaters, and banks made in imitation of Greek temples so he brought to life the ‘Glasgow Style’: Scottish traditions combined with several architectural styles and a hint of Japanese influence, which stunning results in buildings and interior design.